 The purpose of the master's comprehensive exam is to give students the opportunity to demonstrate their mastery of all of the content areas of behavior analysis.
-Questions will map directly onto the items included in the BACB's 5th edition task list for BCBA's (https://www.bacb.com/wp-content/uploads/2017/09/170113-BCBA-BCaBA-task-list-5th-ed-pdf).
+Questions will map directly onto the items included in the BACB's 6th Edition Test Content Outline for BCBA's.
 Demonstrating mastery of these tasks indicates that students possess the knowledge and understanding necessary to be an effective behavior analyst.
 This exam will include a range of questions that test not only recall and understanding of the principles of behavior analysis but also the student's ability to apply these principles to clinical situations that are representative of work they may be expected to do as a BCBA.
+Each section of the exam is based off a set of Test Content Outline items.

 The exam will be 150 questions and will be in multiple choice format.
 The exam will be given online, via a Lockdown Browser and will be held on a pre-determined date during the middle of the last semester of the student's coursework, typically in the Spring semester of their 2nd year in the program.
 Student's must pass the exam with a 70% in order to be eligible for graduation and completion of the program.

-Should a student fail the comprehensive exam, they will be permitted to take it a second time but must wait 3 months to re-take it.
-Students must be enrolled in at least 1 credit hour during the semester in which they take the exam.
+Should a student fail the comprehensive exam, they will be permitted to re-take the sections of the exam that they failed, they will not be required to re-take the entire exam.
+A student must wait 3 months to re-take any sections in which they failed.